The North Face Wawona 6 Review

 Space and Comfort

 It's no surprise that the Wawona scores well here.
-Boasting 85 sq ft of floor space, 45 sq ft of vestibule space, and a max height of 6' 6", this tent allows for all the space and comfort you can handle.
+Boasting 85 square feet of floor space, 45 square feet of vestibule space, and a max height of 6' 4", this tent allows for all the space and comfort you can handle.

 The Wawona easily fits a full-sized mattress and a twin with plenty of room for an extra sleeper or two on the ground.
 However, jamming a full and two twins didn't quite work out.

 There are adequate pockets in the Wawona, but designers could add a few more at the lower level for bathroom break headlamps and phone alarms in the middle of the night.
-Also, the three-pouch storage area at the rear is an odd location choice because it blocks the view out the back.
-We wish they removed it when they ditched the back vestibule.
+Also, the three-pouch storage area connected to a door at the rear is an odd location choice because it blocks the view, and you lose everything in the pockets when opening.
+We wish they would move it to the right or left of the door, or they simply should have ditched it when they removed the back vestibule.

 Weather Resistance